mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/objective_c.md

 * A `UITextView` to show the chat messages
 * A `UITextField` to type messages into

-Open `ChatViewController.m` and add it programmatically:
+Open `ChatViewController.m` and add it programmatically.

 ```objective_c
 @implementation ChatViewController